top of page

 Before we discuss how to teach your dog to settle, remember that some dogs are not designed for a busy, on-the-go lifestyle.
 Think of the type-A personality border collie who wants to organise and manage all that chaos, especially that scooter, or the cautious guardian breed for whom strangers may feel like a problem that 'needs managing'.
 Now let's dive into how to help your dog stay calm and settle.

-If you have one of these dogs, start by meeting your dog’s needs at home.
+If you have a dog who struggles to settle, start by meeting your dog’s needs at home.
 Enrichment is a game-changer.
 When dogs regularly get opportunities to use their brains and natural behaviours, their stress levels often drop, and their resilience grows.

 These activities help dogs practise thinking instead of reacting.